Alabama–Coushatta Tribe of Texas: Environment

 The tribe has its own wildland fire department and land management program that uses fire suppression tactics to manage the woodlands on their tribal land.
 This is particularly important for the longleaf pine trees that have been used by the tribe and their ancestors for basketry and homebuilding for centuries.
 According to The Nature Conservancy, 95% of the region's longleaf pine forests have been lost.
 Longleaf pines are dependent on fire to seed and grow.
 The Nature Conservancy funded the tribe to buy equipment and participate in training for wildland management.
 As a result, they manage the over 200 acres of pine trees they planted in 2012 and the additional 200 acres of older growth trees.

 Government

+Map of the Alabama Coushatta and neighboring tribes.

 The Alabama–Coushatta Tribe of Texas is headquartered in Livingston, Texas.
 They operate as a tribal council, with a principal chief and chief serving as advisors to an elected tribal council comprising a chair, vice chair, and five additional members.
 The tribe's constitution and by-laws were adopted on June 16, 1971.

 As of May 2024, the tribal chiefs and council members are: